-The basic rule of thumb is if a vegetable grows as an underground bulb, keep it out of Fido's bowl.
-Onions, chives and leeks contain a chemical that can break down your dog's red blood cells if he eats too many of them.
-In small quantities, these bulb veggies are usually harmless, but the best way to be safe is to avoid them altogether.
-Garlic contains the same chemical, but in smaller amounts.
+Ingredients that we use as seasonings are also cautioned against.
+Garlic, for instance contains the same chemical as alliums but in smaller amounts.
 Some dog foods and treats contain very low doses of garlic, which are generally considered safe by most veterinarians and pet nutritionists.
 To be safe, never give your dog whole cloves of garlic or large quantities of garlic powder.
 If your dog eats any of these vegetables, he may develop anemia, which can be fatal if left untreated.

+Potatoes and tomatoes are safe, but avoid the stems and leaves.
 Many high-quality dog foods use potatoes and tomatoes as ingredients.
-These two vegetables themselves are safe to eat, but the leaves and stems of the plants are very toxic to dogs.
+"These two vegetables themselves are safe to eat, but the leaves and stems of the plants are a local irritant to a dog's stomach lining which can cause digestive tract issues and discomfort," explains Dr. Kautz.
 The green parts of the plants contain solanine, which can cause vomiting, diarrhea, weakness and confusion in dogs.
+This is more commonly found in raw potatoes rather than cooked.
 If your dog sometimes visits your vegetable garden, be sure to limit his access to the tomato, potato and other nightshade plants, including bell pepper, eggplant and tomatillo.

 Although not technically vegetables, mushrooms are often used as vegetables in cooking.
 Some mushrooms are safe for people to eat, while others will cause quite the stomach upset.
-For dogs, all mushrooms are on the unsafe list.
-Most often, mushrooms will cause stomach pains, vomiting and diarrhea.
-In some cases, mushroom poisoning may lead to permanent liver or kidney damage or even death.
+For dogs, all mushrooms are on the unsafe list, unless they are from the grocery store.